quegzacov/compta/README.md

 *When you run the program, write 'cpt' and press enter.*

 # important
+- If **group.txt** is empty, the program start at the menu "add".
-To exit the program, type 'q' when you are in the main menu.
+- To exit the program, type 'q' when you are in the main menu.